jmettraux/aac_magic/src/_descriptions_in.md

 By consuming 1 extra WP, all the threads (quartz and others) are revealed to other weavers.
 Non weavers must succeed a DD 8 WIS / Magic skill check to see.
 The GM may decide that some characters or creatures are thread blind and simply cannot see.

+The ball might be quite smaller than the form of the thread it reveals.
+Blind man and elephant situation.

 ## Red Finger